torkildsg/-TDT4173-Moscow-Housing-Price-Prediction/README.md

 # TDT4173-Machine-Learning

-This project was done i collaboration with Henrik Gundersen and Emil Ekornrød.
+This project was done in collaboration with Henrik Gundersen and Emil Ekornrød.

 In this project we predicted the prices of apartments in Moscow.
 Real estate is a popular investment vehicle and can be pretty lucurative.